help me with my Turbo Vado "buyer's remorse"

 I like the Surly Moloko, but be warned that not everyone who purchases this bar likes it.
 It has a lot of sweep-back, which can cause wrist pain for some riders.

 Were I you @radiant3centaur, I would start with buying and installing a 6 degree x 100 mm or 6 degree x 120 mm (1-1/8" steerer tube diameter) stem, and installed it in the "slammed" (flipped) position, that is, -6 degrees, and as lowest as possible.
 That would increase your reach, making your position more forward.
 Then I would add a pair of SQlab Innerbarends.
 These would emulate the hoods of the drop bar.
 That was what I did myself on my Vado SL 4.0 to enjoy a riding position similar to one of a gravel bike.
-Now, 38 mm tyres on a Vado are of the width typically met on gravel bikes, so where's a problem?
+Now, 38 mm tyres on a Vado are of the width typically met on gravel bikes, so where's the problem?

 I would be cautious with the Surly Moloko bars.
 The main problem being the cable slack (enough length in the Vado SL?) and installing a handlebar remote.